toddknutson/modules_install_notes/readme.md

 >The exact code in these notes are specific to my software directory organization and will need to be edited if someone else tries to use them.

-I have set up multiple personal (my home dir) software modules using the [Environment modules](http://modules.sourceforge.net) system.
-My software modules are organized into the following dirs, within in my home directory (`/home/lmnp/knut0297`) on the MSI panasas primary storage:
+I have set up multiple personal software modules using the [Environment modules](http://modules.sourceforge.net) system.
+My software modules are organized into the following dirs, within in my home directory (`/home/lmnp/knut0297`) on MSI's tier1 (panasas, primary) storage:

 	/home/lmnp/knut0297/software/modules/
 	/home/lmnp/knut0297/software/modulesfiles/